FHIR-NZ/FHIR-NZ.github.io/id/hpi-person.markdown

 -----------
 This namespace is used for the HPI identifiers assigned to health practitioners who are registered with responsible authorities.
 Also known as the Common person number (CPN)

-For more information on the HPI person id see the [Ministry of Health's website](https://www.health.govt.nz/our-work/health-identity/health-provider-index).
+For more information on the HPI person ID see the [Ministry of Health's website](https://www.health.govt.nz/our-work/health-identity/health-provider-index).